KHanghoj/epiPALEOMIX/README.md

 ## Explaining the output of epiPALEOMIX

-Assuming the results have been saved in the directory "OUT_makefile", you will find the following folders:
+Two folder are generated when running the epiPALEOMIX pipeline.
+Assuming no `--destination` option added two folders are created in the current working directory:

-* One folder for each BAM-file analyzed.
-It contains final output files generated by epiPALEOMIX in _"BAMName\_AnalysisName\_BedName.txt.gz"_ format.
+1. "OUT__makefileName_" contains One folder for each BAM-file analyzed containing final output files generated by epiPALEOMIX in _"BAMName\_AnalysisName\_BedName.txt.gz"_ format.

-* A "TEMP_makefile" folder containing all temporary files generated by epiPALEOMIX.
+2. A "TEMP__makefile_" folder containing all temporary files generated by epiPALEOMIX.
+No Final results are located in this folder.

+The epiPALEOMIX pipeline produces flat tabulated output files in gzip format.
+Output files of methylation analyses contain genomic position, counts of deaminated reads, coverage.
+Nucleosome maps are provided as output files showing the genomic coordinates for each predicted nucleosome, peak read-depth, and nucleosome calling score.
+Phasogram output files contain the distribution of distances between successive read starts within a window of size defined by users.
+(4) WriteDepth contains genomic position, read depth, running nucleosome score.
+The package also implements a read-depth correction procedure for variation in %GC content.
+When the GC-correction option is enabled, the model created and used in the analyses is provided as an additional output together with the GC-corrected read depth for each genomic position.